ERivas-786/P3-Team-StarBurst_FORKED/README.md

 # Project Description

-This project analyzes diverse data sets, generates graphs, and infers correlations (Not causations) between the data.
-The overarching focus of the comparisons is sleep and how that can relate to many disperate datasets.
-Sleep is arguably one of the most important factors to human health.
-A lack of sleep is medically proven to be equivelant to being drunk despite the common belief that sleep doesn't matter that much to health.
-Letting the data lead us to conclusions is the purpose of this project.
+This project analyzes diverse data sets, generates graphs, and determines correlations between the data.
+The project will perform analysis on datasets with a minimal point of commonality and calculate correlations between them.
+Once a correlation is analyzed, visual statistical models will produce graphs to visually represent relationships between the trends present in each data source and how they  relate to one another.